thedougco/responsive.ly/_posts/2013-03-17-responsive-design-for-colleges-and-universities.md

 **A Note on Web Performance**
 [In another post from early 2013](http://weedygarden.net/2013/01/the-numbers-behind-highered-rwd/), Erik notes many of the colleges and universities currently using responsive design have not taken the time to properly optimize performance for mobile sites.

-The takeaway?
-Higher education at large still has plenty of catching up to do.

 *Posted by Doug Gapinski [(@thedougco)](http://www.twitter.com/@thedougco)*